How to make the best use of historical data

 Gathering key quantities

-During detailed engineering, the design is mature enough for detailed material take offs to be distributed.
-It is not before this time that the exact material quantities and construction effort becomes known.
+During detailed engineering, the design is mature enough for detailed material take-offs to be distributed.
+It is not before this time that the exact material quantities and construction effort become known.
 Consequently, this information is not yet available when setting up the budget for this phase.
 By making clever use of previous projects this information can be used to introduce more granularity to the estimate, even before the (detailed) design is started.
-This is possible because the industry makes heavily use of design standards.
+This is possible because the industry makes heavy use of design standards.
 These allow engineers to work efficiently and make that all solutions carry some form of recognition and consistency.
 After all, it’s not about the scientific ideal solution, but rather the most cost-effective.
-We as cost engineers can intelligently make use of this as well, by analysing previous projects, thus to distill typical quantities from the design documents.
+We as cost engineers can intelligently make use of this as well, by analyzing previous projects, thus distilling typical quantities from the design documents.
 One example is the typical distance that exists between equipment on the site, which ensures that in advance a good estimation can be made for the length of pipeline between equipment.
-If the capacity and material type is known, this should give the estimator sufficient information to make a cost estimate that supports a more detailed budget.
+If the capacity and material type are known, this should give the estimator sufficient information to make a cost estimate that supports a more detailed budget.

 When setting up the budget and schedule, assumptions need to be made regarding the duration and number of hours needed to perform engineering and construction activities.
 This is important, because labour often makes up a large part of the incurred costs.
 When the productivity is higher or lower, a noticeable difference in cost is observed.
 Determining productivity during project execution is possible by comparing the spent hours with a baseline.
 This baseline is determined from a standard time norm, found by harvesting data from historical projects.

 Location factor study